Nemocas/AbstractAlgebra.jl/docs/src/ncpolynomial.md

 ## Abstract types

-The polynomial element types belong to the abstract type `NCPolyElem{T}` and the polynomial ring types belong to the abstract type `NCPolyRing{T}`.
+The polynomial element types belong to the abstract type `NCPolyRingElem{T}` and the polynomial ring types belong to the abstract type `NCPolyRing{T}`.
 This enables one to write generic functions that can accept any AbstractAlgebra polynomial type.